TolaniOkerinde/alx-system_engineering-devops/0x00-shell_basics/README.md

 3. Script to display current directory in a long format
 4. Script to display current files including hidden files
 5. Script to display current directory content
+6. Script to create a directory in another directory